 Travel Hacking in Canada was terrifying to me when I first heard about it.
-We have notoriously expensive travel costs and I didn't think that it would be easy to do.
+We have notoriously expensive travel costs and I didn’t think that it would be easy to do.
 I was wrong.
-What travel hacking in Canada really means is rewards manipulation.
+What travel hacking in Canada really means is manipulating rewards programs.
 You find and exploit loopholes in credit card rewards programs and airline promotional offers to rack up your points and then redeem them for nearly free flights and hotel rooms.
 Canada: let’s do this!

 How travel hacking in Canada can save you a lot of money

 It saved my holiday budget.
 When I checked out the Air Canada website and went through the motions of booking a flight from Winnipeg to Mexico.
 I clicked on their Aeroplan button and found the Redeem button.
 From there, I selected a departure and return date and chose how many people would be travelling.
 The website immediately pulled up a bunch of different flights but instead of seeing exorbitant prices for round-trip tickets, I saw the costs in Aeroplan miles, and it blew my socks off.

 A round-trip economy flight for 2 adults, a toddler, and an infant with two free checked bags, preferred seats, and priority boarding was only around 50,000 points each!
 But the site had a credit card promotion that gave me a ton of points.
 Just for signing up for a credit card, a quarter of the plane ticket cost is covered.
 A similar round-trip ticket with slightly worse perks, only one free checked bag instead of two, would cost around $1800.
 I am hooked.

 Travel hacking in Canada: how to get started

 Now, here are some basic steps for the average Canadian.
 That is if they want to step into travel hacking for themselves and make their next vacation cheaper than they ever thought possible.
 I genuinely believe this hobby can be fun and rewarding, no pun intended.